Planned Breeding - May 2021

 We expect puppies from this breeding to average around 55 lbs adult weight, some puppies will exhibit Flint's white marking pattern, and puppies will likely have sickle-shaped tails (not likely to be tightly curled).

 Because Flint is an outcross stud, we are looking for both breeding and pet homes for pups from a resulting litter.
-Co-own or guardianship homes will also be considered for potential breeding quality puppies.
 Potential homes will be thoroughly screened to ensure puppies' needs will be met and for the best chance at a permanent and successful placement with the right families.
 There will be puppy-buyer contracts for each puppy, which will include take-back clauses in the case that a dog needs to be rehomed, for any reason, during its lifetime.
 This is a measure taken to prevent any Tamaskan puppies from ending up in shelters.

 All puppies will have vet checks and will be current on vaccinations, will be microchipped, Embarked, and started on the Puppy Culture Program before being placed with their families.

-DUE TO THE NUMBER OF HIGH QUALITY APPLICANTS FOR THE WINTER 2020-2021 OUTCROSS LITTER, APPLICATIONS HAVE BEEN CLOSED.
+DUE TO THE NUMBER OF HIGH QUALITY APPLICANTS FOR THE PLANNED OUTCROSS LITTER, APPLICATIONS HAVE BEEN CLOSED.

 We welcome any questions you may have about the Tamaskan Dog breed,